Check out blogs happening around you for Traffic History Month!

-- The Midnight Traffic Report No. 1 introduces Wyatt McReynolds after he's been hired by The Traffic Channel.
+- The Midnight Traffic Report, Part 1 introduces Wyatt McReynolds after he's been hired by The Traffic Channel.
 The traffic reporter reflects on his childhood.

-- The Midnight Traffic Report No. 2 observes Wyatt as he's growing up and working at a community channel and debating whether he should learn how to read.
+- The Midnight Traffic Report, Part 2 observes Wyatt as he's growing up and working at a community channel and debating whether he should learn how to read.

-- The Midnight Traffic Report No. 3 tracks Wyatt in a local bar reading as he becomes obsessed with a poem.
+- The Midnight Traffic Report, Part 3 tracks Wyatt in a local bar reading as he becomes obsessed with a poem.
 He hates old Wheelerville and he expects bigger and better things.

-- The Midnight Traffic Report No. 4 as Wyatt never again returns to his hometown and immigrates to Saskatoon, the traffic man is done reflecting and returns to the reality of his ginormous office at The Traffic Channel.
+- The Midnight Traffic Report, Part 4 as Wyatt never again returns to his hometown and immigrates to Saskatoon, the traffic man is done reflecting and returns to the reality of his ginormous office at The Traffic Channel.
 Traffic will never again be the same.